Mateusz-Dera/ROCm-AI-Installer/README.md

 > [!TIP]
 > If you want to modify the parameters at startup, modify the run.sh file in the text-generation-webui directory after installation.

+> [!TIP]
+> Superboogav2 requirements are installed, but the extension itself is disabled by default.

 https://github.com/AUTOMATIC1111/stable-diffusion-webui

 ### text-generation-webui